kadel/rhdh-local/README.md

    ```

 2. Open your plugin source code in VSCode
-3. Export plugin as dynamic plugin
+3. Export plugin an RHDH "dynamic" plugin

    ```sh
    # in plugin source code directory
    npx @janus-idp/cli@latest package export-dynamic-plugin
    ```

-4. Copy exported derived plugin package to `dynamic-plugins-root` directory in RHDH container.
+4. Copy exported derived plugin package to `dynamic-plugins-root` directory in the `rhdh` container.

    ```sh
    # in plugin source code directory
    podman cp dist-dynamic rhdh:/opt/app-root/src/dynamic-plugins-root/<your-plugin-name>
    ```

-5. If your plugin requires configuration add it to `app-config.local.yaml` of RHDH-local
+5. If your plugin requires configuration, add it to the `app-config.local.yaml` file in your cloned `rhdh-local` directory.

-6. Restart rhdh container
+6. Restart the `rhdh` container

    ```sh
    # in rhdh-local directory